 2.5.5 The meeting could not finish the discussion on oneM2M due to lack of time.

-2.5.6 , or any conflicts for ITU-T joining oneM2M partnership with the ITU-T A-series Recommendations and WTSA Resolutions as in the remit of RG-SC.
-For example, ITU-T A.25 would still apply.
-Other issues, that were brought to the attention of RG-SC, were deemed not in scope of RG-SC.
+2.5.6 Many issues were identified by the Russian Administration with the ITU-T A-series Recommendations in the remit of RG-SC (for example, ITU-T A.25 and A.5).
+The RG-SC was unable to conclude the discussion and seeks TSAG confirmation to continue studying these issues during e-meetings given the proposal that this is for higher level discussion.

 2.5.7 The meeting concluded to advise the TSAG plenary on its findings and outcome of the discussion, and to provide appropriate advice and to the TSB Director.